henri/spb/README.md

 #### Why Brave As Default Browser

-Brave was slected as the deafult browser for he following reasons
+Brave was slected as the deafult browser for the following reasons :

   - Released under open source licence (Mozilla Public License 2.0)
   - Attempts to offer the following protection by default